 This page puts all of our latest songs in one place.
-Two songs were written in California; the other six were written here in Florida.
-We have shared them all with our community at Covenant Church.
+We have shared most of them with our community at Covenant Church.
 Several are part of our regular repertoire.
 We have provided lead sheets, liner notes, demos, and videos from our worship services.
 We hope to record these professionally at some point.

 1. We Crown You

 The additional chorus to the hymn “All Hail the Power of Jesus’ Name” was the first piece of music I wrote in Florida.
 I started at Covenant Church in January of 2015.
 We were singing this hymn with the additional chorus by March.

 I began writing this song in January of 2017.
 Our lead pastor was preaching a sermon entitled “Core Worship” and his text was Psalm 103.
 While taking notes during our Saturday night Beachside service I remember being captivated by the first verse, “Bless the Lord, O my soul, and all that is within me.”
 I remember circling all that is within me.
 I knew it would turn into a song at some point.